 “We are OVERWHELMED with love!”
 Hodgkins posted a video of Schmidt smiling and reuniting with his dog.

+Keller said Schmidt was released after an immigration court appearance Thursday.
 Schmidt, originally from Germany, was detained at Donald W. Wyatt detention facility in Central Falls, Rhode Island.

-Shortly after his arrest, his mother described Schmidt being “violently interrogated” at Logan Airport for hours — being stripped naked, put in a cold shower by two officials and being put back onto a chair.
+Shortly after his arrest, his mother Astrid Senior described Schmidt being “violently interrogated” at Logan Airport for hours — being stripped naked, put in a cold shower by two officials and being put back onto a chair.

 “He hardly got anything to drink.
 And then he wasn’t feeling very well and he collapsed,” Senior said at the time.
+He was transported by ambulance to Mass General Hospital and was treated for the flu.

 Schmidt and his mother moved to the United States in 2007 and received green cards in 2008.
 He moved from California to New Hampshire in 2022.